 Design Decisions

-The primary challenge was determining what information deserves screen real estate.
-Through iterative testing with dispatch staff, I established a hierarchy: active incident list (left), map with positions (center), drone feed (right when active).
+Information hierarchy: The primary challenge was determining what information deserves screen real estate.
+Through testing with dispatch staff, I established: calls and incident (left), activity and suspect (center), map and drone (right).
+This matches the dispatcher's mental model: "What's happening?
+Who's involved?
+Where is everyone?"

-I designed a three-tier alert system: Priority 1 (red) for immediate threats, Priority 2 (yellow) for developing situations, and Priority 3 (blue) for routine calls.
-The system automatically suggests drone deployment for Priority 1 incidents.
+Alert escalation: Three-tier system: Priority 1 (red) for immediate threats, Priority 2 (amber) for developing situations, Priority 3 (blue) for routine calls.
+The system suggests drone deployment for Priority 1 incidents, but dispatchers can override.
+The threat score is algorithmic but not authoritative.

 Priority States: Color-Coded Response System